mimersql/MimerPy/doc/mimerpy.rst

   ``name`` provides the name of the result column and ``type_code`` specifies the native Mimer SQL C API type code for the column.

-.. attribute:: rowcount
+.. attribute:: Cursor.rowcount

   Read-only attribute that specifies the number of updated rows that the last :meth:`~execute` performed.
 For example performing an ``INSERT``, ``UPDATE`` or ``DELETE`` statement, the attribute is changed.

-.. attribute:: arraysize
+.. attribute:: Cursor.arraysize

   Read-write attribute which specifies the number of rows to be fetched with :meth:`~fetchmany`.
 By default this is set to ``1``